-AGM batteries are not much different from lead-acid batteries, but they use glass fibers in a mat rather than lead plates.
+AGM batteries use glass fibers in a mat rather than lead plates.
 They discharge better than lead-acid batteries, but most owners don’t find the advantage to be worth the higher price.
-They don’t, however, require any maintenance while lead-acid batteries do.
+AGM batteries don’t require any maintenance while lead-acid batteries do.

-Once I have my battery setup, can I keep them plugged in all the time or will that make them less effective?
+Once I have my battery setup, can I keep batteries plugged in all the time or will that make them less effective?

-If you want to be sure the constant charging from shore power doesn’t damage your batteries, be sure you have a smart battery charger.
+If you want to be sure the constant charging from shore power doesn’t damage your batteries, you’ll want a smart battery charger.
 This device monitors the status of your battery and keeps the charge at an optimal level which prolongs its life.
 A solar charger does almost the same thing.
 Either one will ensure your battery doesn’t over-charge, which can damage it.

 How do I maintain my battery setup?

 If you’re using lead-acid batteries, you’ll need to make sure the water level stays constant.
 If the level gets too low, it will damage your batteries.
 You’ll want some distilled water on-hand to keep the water level with what your owner’s manual dictates.
 You do not need to do this with lithium and AGM batteries.